Robbins Geller booted from leading securities case for 'misleading' brief

 Stanton disqualified Robbins Geller’s former client, the Colleges of Applied Arts and Technology Pension Plan, in June after Grupo Televisa flagged the pension fund’s investment in an Arrowstreet Capital LP fund that had shorted Televisa ADRs.

-The judge, however, kept Robbins Geller on the case and named another fund as class representative, while certifying the class.
+The judge, however, kept Robbins Geller as class representative, while certifying the class.
 In April, Grupo Televisa moved to disqualify the law firm in a sealed motion.

 Stanton granted the motion on Monday, saying Robbins Geller’s “willingness to submit so misleading a brief, in order to obtain a result for its client which it predictably might not obtain if all relevant facts were addressed, disqualifies it from continuing as counsel.”